-Māori and Pacific children and young people particularly those aged between 5 and 20 years are at highest risk.
+Māori and Pacific children and young people, particularly those aged between 4 and 19 years, are at highest risk.
 Poor housing conditions and overcrowding also increase the risk of rheumatic fever.

 Is rheumatic fever transmitted from person-to-person?

-You can’t catch rheumatic fever from another person, but ‘strep’ throats can be passed onto others by sharing spit, sneezing or coughing.
+You can’t catch rheumatic fever from another person, but ‘strep’ throat can be passed onto others by sharing spit, sneezing or coughing.

 How is rheumatic fever treated?

 The symptoms of rheumatic fever can be treated, but there is no treatment for the illness itself.
 Usually, a ten-day course of penicillin is given to eradicate the Strep bug.
 If the heart is damaged, the patient may need to rest and reduce physical activity for some time.
 The person will also need ongoing monthly injections of penicillin (see below) for at least ten years, to reduce the risk of another Strep infection.